JoelS-76/Housing_Analysis/Housing_Analysis/README.md

 The housing market in Colorado has become a topic of concern for quite a few residents and potential residents.
 The influx of new residents over the course of the last 20 years has put pressure on the housing market which has resulted in exorbitant home prices.
 We are attempting to look at the rate of growth in both housing prices, as well as the increase in average income to find the potential of the average worker being priced out of the market and never achieving the sterotypical American Dream.

 ### **Description of the source of data**
-At the time of this writing, the group has settled on Income Data being sourced from The State of Colorado, as well as HOusing Data from Zillow.
+The group has settled on Income Data being sourced from The State of Colorado, as well as HOusing Data from Zillow.

 ### **Questions the team hopes to answer with the data**
 1.)
 Who is being priced out of the housing market in Colorado?